12zamu/github-certification-preparation-guide/content/exams/github-administration.md

 </p>
 </details>

-### Which placeholder keyword allow to inject the current default branch in a workflow template ?
+### Which placeholder keyword allows you to inject the current default branch in a workflow template ?

 <details><summary>show</summary>
 <p>